hantsy/quarkus-sandbox/docs/restclient.md

 }
 ```

-Accessing a none existing post in this client application, it also return a  404 HTTP status.
-If you do not want to convert this for you, you can use `ResponseExceptionMapper` to convert the failure into  a custom exception, and that leave room for you to handle it as you expected.
+When accessing a none existing post in the client application, it also return a  404 HTTP status.

+If you do not want MP Rest Client to convert it automatically, you can use `ResponseExceptionMapper` to convert the failure status into  a custom exception, and that leave room for you to handle it as you expected.

 ```java
 public class PostResponseExceptionMapper implements ResponseExceptionMapper<RuntimeException> {